githwxi/XATSHOME/contrib/githwxi/pground/proj001@250424/misc003/README.md

 # Linear Streamization

-Linear streams are a wonderful feature in ATS3.
+Linear streams are a versatile and powerful feature in ATS3!

 To quite a large extent, a linear stream resembles a generator in Python (and many other languages).
 However, the underlying mechanism of linear streams is fundamentally different from that of generators.

 ## Reading from STDIN